MikeAvgeros/bay-leaf-jobs/README.md

 -   **Requirement**

-    As a User, I want to be presented with a well-structured game, where I can easily find all the information that I need.
+    As a User, I want to be presented with a well-structured website, where I can easily navigate and find all the information that I need.

 -   **Implementation**

-    This was achieved by creating a one-page website with an easy to view layout.
-All buttons are quickly accessible to the player.
-Text has large enough font size and colour contrast to be easily read.
-Relevant icons were used to signify what each button and action is meant to do.

 -   **Requirement**

-    As a User, I want to be able to easily view information on how to play the game.
+    As a User, I want to be able to easily view information on how to use the website as well as the website's terms of service.

 -   **Implementation**

-    This was achieved by starting the game with a tutorial scene thoroughly explaining the functionality of the game.

 -   **Requirement**

-    As a User, I want to be able to name my character similar to RPG games.
+    As a User, I want to be able to contact the website owner in order to ask questions or send feedback.

 -   **Implementation**

-    The game allows the player to name his character before starting the game.
-In addition to that the story calls the character by his chosen name, which adds to the quality of the game.

 -   **Requirement**

-    As a User, I want to be able to understand and enjoy the presented story.
+    As a User, I want the UI and design to be consistent throughout the website, so it will be visually appealing and easy to navigate.

 -   **Implementation**

-    The story is carefully structured and tested.
-Each option displays a different outcome.
-Some option may lead to a gameover so there's the added tension of choosing the right action.

 -   **Requirement**

-    As a User, I want the displayed images to convey the emotion and aesthetic of the story.
+    As a User, I want to be able to update or delete my profile as well as add a profile picture.

 -   **Implementation**

-    Images for both the scene and the enemies are displayed on screen together with a name.
-This adds more realism to the game and makes the players more engaged.

 -   **Requirement**

-    As a User, I want to be able to view my character's stats and inventory.
+    As a User (Developer), I want to easily view all the available jobs, see the description and quickly apply.

 -   **Implementation**

-    Players can view their character's name and stats by clicking on the info icon.
-The tutorial scene explains that functionality.

 -   **Requirement**

-    As a User, I want to be able to update my character's stats and use weapons to help me beat the enemies.
+    As a User (Developer), I want to be able to filter the jobs in order to find the ones that are more suitable for me.

 -   **Implementation**

-    The code currently has functionality to updates the player's stats although since the story is short, we do not have many weapons.
-The only case in the current game of a special item updating the character's stats is when you use the special spray to update your health.

 -   **Requirement**

-    As a User, I want the UI to be consistent throughout the game, so it will be visually appealing and easy to play.
+    As a User (Developer), I want to be able to view when a job was posted and other info so I can decide if I should apply.

 -   **Implementation**

-    The UI is consinstent with the cybepunk vibe of the game.
-The UI is consistent across multiple screen sizes and devices.
-The UI has been thoroughly tested and does not have any glitches or bugs.

 -   **Requirement**

-    As a User, I want my actions to show different results to make the game more interactive and fun to play again and again.
+    As a User (Developer), I want to be notified that my application was sent successfully and view all the jobs I applied to on my profile.

 -   **Implementation**

-    Each choice in the game leads to a different outcome.
-Some choices may lead players to play more or less chapters which creates an excitement for players when they play the game for a second time and see an entire new scene which they never played before.
+-   **Requirement**

+    As a User (Developer), I want to be able to contact the recruiter in case I have questions about a job or simply want to follow up on my progress.

+-   **Implementation**

+-   **Requirement**

+    As a User (Recruiter), I want to easily create jobs and add role and company information that can help me find the best talent.

+-   **Implementation**

+-   **Requirement**

+    As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's criteria.

+-   **Implementation**

+-   **Requirement**

+    As a User (Recruiter), I want to be able to update the job description as per my client's request or delete them if the position is no longer open.

+-   **Implementation**

+-   **Requirement**

+    As a User (Recruiter), I want to be notified when a developer has applied to my job post and view all applicants quickly on my profile.

+-   **Implementation**

 ## Browser Compatibility